 \paragraph{Finite-sample $\ell_{\infty}$ guarantees for Q-learning.} We now expand on non-asymptotic $\ell_{\infty}$ guarantees available in prior literature, which are the most relevant to the current work.
 An interesting aspect that we shall highlight is the importance of learning rates.
-For instance, when a linear learning rate (i.e.~$\eta_t=1/t$) is adopted, the sample complexity results derived in past work \cite{even2003learning,szepesvari1998asymptotic} exhibit an exponential blow-up in $\frac{1}{1-\gamma}$, which is clearly undesirable.
+For instance, when a linear learning rate (i.e.~$\eta_t=1/t$) is adopted, the sample complexity results derived in past works \citep{even2003learning,szepesvari1998asymptotic} exhibit an exponential blow-up in $\frac{1}{1-\gamma}$, which is clearly undesirable.
 In the synchronous setting, \cite{even2003learning,beck2012error,wainwright2019stochastic,chen2020finite} studied the finite-sample complexity of Q-learning under various learning rate rules; the best sample complexity known to date is $\widetilde{O}\big(\frac{|\cS||\cA|}{(1-\gamma)^5\varepsilon^2}\big)$, achieved via either a rescaled linear learning rate \citep{wainwright2019stochastic,chen2020finite} or a constant learning rate \citep{chen2020finite}.
 When it comes to asynchronous Q-learning (in its classical form), our work provides the first analysis that achieves linear scaling with $1/\mumin$ or $\tcovertime$; see Table~\ref{table:comparison_asyncQ} for detailed comparisons.
-Going beyond classical Q-learning, the speedy Q-learning algorithm provably achieves a sample complexity of $\widetilde{O}\big(\frac{\tcovertime}{(1-\gamma)^4\varepsilon^2}\big)$ \citep{azar2011reinforcement} in the asynchronous setting, whose update rule takes twice the storage of classical Q-learning.
+Going beyond classical Q-learning, the speedy Q-learning algorithm, which adds a momentum term in the update by using previous Q-function estimates, provably achieves a sample complexity of $\widetilde{O}\big(\frac{\tcovertime}{(1-\gamma)^4\varepsilon^2}\big)$ \citep{azar2011reinforcement} in the asynchronous setting, whose update rule takes twice the storage of classical Q-learning.
+However, the proof idea adopted in the speedy Q-learning paper relies heavily on the specific update rules of speedy Q-learning, which cannot be readily used here to help improve the sample complexity of asynchronous Q-learning in terms of its dependency on $\frac{1}{1-\gamma}$.
 In comparison, our analysis of the variance-reduced Q-learning algorithm achieves a sample complexity of $\widetilde{O}\big(\frac{1}{\mumin(1-\gamma)^3\varepsilon^2} + \frac{\tmix}{\mumin (1-\gamma)}\big)$ when $\varepsilon<1$.